AlvinH349/Alvin-Huang-Web-App-HW-2/README.md

 Luhn Algorithm
 This is a program that I ran on racket aka Drracket
 To input a number place it as (algo number) and the result will be true or false.
+Make sure to enter a 16 digit number

 Another way to input is:
 (algo 'number)